rfshelley/Documentation/device-type-developers-guide/building-z-wave-device-handlers.rst

 ----

-Sending commands in response to events
+Sending commands in response to Events
 --------------------------------------

 In some situations, instead of sending a command in response to a request by the user, you want to automatically send a command to the device on receipt of a Z-Wave command.

 If you return a list from the parse method, each item of the list will be evaluated separately.
-Items that are maps will be processed as events as usual and sent to subscribed SmartApps and mobile clients.
+Items that are maps will be processed as Events as usual and sent to subscribed SmartApps and mobile clients.
-Returned items that are HubAction items, however, will be sent via the hub to the device, in much the same way as formatted commands returned from command methods.
+Returned items that are HubAction items, however, will be sent via the Hub to the device, in much the same way as formatted commands returned from command methods.
-The easiest way to send a command to a device in response to an event is the ``response()`` helper, which takes a Z-Wave command or encoded string and supplies a HubAction:
+The easiest way to send a command to a device in response to an Event is the ``response()`` helper, which takes a Z-Wave command or encoded string and supplies a HubAction:

 .. code-block:: groovy